minorua/Qgis2threejs/docs/source/Tutorial.rst

 Loading DEM data
 ----------------

-Drag & drop the downloaded zip file to QGIS window
+Unzip the downloaded zip file, and then drag & drop ``.hgt`` file to QGIS window.
-(or load the file using ``Add Raster Layer`` dialog).
-You don't have to unzip it.

 CRS setting